bottlesdevs/Bottles/README.md

 Bottles is close to what wineprefix means, since v.2 it provides a simplified method to generate environment-based bottles and thanks to other tools it simplifies the management but nothing more.

-## Why Appimage?
+## Why Appimage? :balloon:
 On December 3, 2020 we announced our intentions to migrate to Appimage as the official format for Bottles distribution.
 [Read more](https://github.com/bottlesdevs/Bottles/issues/42).

+## Where is Winetricks?! :rage4:
+There is and will not be.
+Read [here](https://github.com/bottlesdevs/Bottles/issues/44) our reasons and how we want to revolutionize the way we install dependencies in Bottles.

-## When?
+## When? :dizzy_face:
 Idk.
 Really.
 Keep an eye on the develop branch, sooner or later there will be an almost stable release

-## Older versions will be deprecated?
+## Older versions will be deprecated? :sunglasses:
 Maybe in the future, not now.
 I will keep both branches updated for a long time.

-## Backward compatibility
+## Backward compatibility :triumph:
 Probably yes.
 I would like to allow the conversion of the old wine prefixes in v.2.

 Unlike the previous versions, now the bottles are saved with JSON sheets containing all the